ajtomato/Go.Documentation/README.md

 But when the right hand side contains an untyped numeric constant, the new variable may be an *int*, *float64*, or *complex128* depending on the precision of the constant.

+#### Constants

+Constants are declared like variables, but with the const keyword.

+    const Pi = 3.14

+Constants cannot be declared using the := syntax.

 ### How to write Go codes

 #### Introduction